-Working in the wine business does not mean sampling glorious wines from around the world, willy- nilly.
+However, working in the wine business does not mean sampling glorious wines from regions such as these, willy- nilly.
 The wine trade is just like any other retail business and requires just as much business acumen, in addition to the all the wine knowledge that must be absorbed.

 I am 7th generation O’Connor who has worked in business in Wexford town, and from a young(er) age, my parents instilled a love of what goes into the making of a wine rather than just the finished product.

 That is why, when the chance to be involved during a harvest in Bordeaux, I jumped at the opportunity.
 In 2017, I was invited to pick grapes in Chateau La Fleur Pétrus.
 “It’ll be good for you to get some honest to God dirt under your fingernails,” said my father, James.

 I would finally get to see the sources of many of the bottles of wine decorating the shelves in the Green Acres tasting room that I have cast my eye over, thousands of times.I would finally get to see the sources of many of the bottles of wine decorating the shelves in the Green Acres tasting room that I have cast my eye over, thousands of times.
 Click To Tweet

 This year, 2019, I was invited to Domaine des Comtes Lafon to harvest for a week.
 Memories of very early starts, an aching back and sharing rooms with 5 others came flooding back.
 However, the chance to work in such a famous region and producer wiped all that away, pronto.